MingLeo/OpenCV_Tutorial_Android_FYP_game/README.md

 # FYP Interactive EXERGame w Yellow Object Detection using OpenCV

 *Introduction:
   * Exercise has always been perceived as catered only to a particular niche of people who are physically active.
 However, most of us do not fall within that category.
 A 2018 study on global health conducted by WHO reports what 1 in 3 Singaporeans do not get enough physical activity and that the weekly average targets for physical activity falls short of the global average for both genders.
-Figures published by *MOH (Ministry of Health) in 2018 has also indicated that 36.2% of Singaporeans aged 18-69 are overweight.
-  *The idea of achieving a healthy lifestyle through pain, fatigue, exhaustion simply pales in comparison to more comforting thoughts of Netflix to relax and food-delivery apps for indulgence.
-  *In addition, people with LOW SELF -ESTEEM fear the risk of embarrassment when they fall short of fitness level expectations, which makes the barrier to entry even higher for these group of ppl.
+Figures published by MOH (Ministry of Health) in 2018 has also indicated that 36.2% of Singaporeans aged 18-69 are overweight.
+The idea of achieving a healthy lifestyle through pain, fatigue, exhaustion simply pales in comparison to more comforting thoughts of Netflix to relax and food-delivery apps for indulgence.
+In addition, people with LOW SELF -ESTEEM fear the risk of embarrassment when they fall short of fitness level expectations, which makes the barrier to entry even higher for these group of ppl.
   * The use of OpenCv on Android for mobile is an acknowledgement to the fact that the mobile phones has played an increasingly significant role in our everday lives.
 We spend many hours of our waking time on the mobile phone, hence what better way to design an exercise app that is able to work solely with the built-in equipments that comes with our smartphone device & not require setup of specialized sensors/equipments.
   * In this project we decide to explore the usage of Camera for Exercising, instead of using special motion detection sensors such as LIDAR which us use in XBOX, KINECT, or the gyroscopes, accelerometers in our phone or fitness band which can only track a limited/specific type of motion, we want to allow/give users the freedom to be able to perform unrestricted, full range of body motions.
   *By utilizing the camera, we do not require the user to carry tracking equipment / device on their body while at the same time able to track the full range of the user's body & motion.

-Libraries used: OpenCv 3.1.0
+Libraries used: OpenCv 3.4.6
-Gradele vers 3.5.0
+Gradle vers 3.5.0

-Game performed in follow steps:
+Game development proceeded as follow:

 '''
 >